-- missing (float, optional) Value in the data which needs to be present as a missing value.
-If None, defaults to np.nan. - num_parallel_tree (int) Used for boosting random forest. - monotone_constraints (str) Constraint of variable monotonicity.
-See tutorial for more information.c - interaction_constraints (str) Constraints for interaction representing permitted interactions.
+- missing (float, default np.nan) Value in the data which needs to be present as a missing value. - num_parallel_tree (int) Used for boosting random forest. - monotone_constraints (str) Constraint of variable monotonicity.
+See tutorial for more information. - interaction_constraints (str) Constraints for interaction representing permitted interactions.
 The constraints must be specified in the form of a nest list, e.g. [[0, 1], [2, 3, 4]], where each inner list is a group of indices of features that are allowed to interact with each other.
-See tutorial for more information - importance_type(string, default "gain") The feature importance type for the feature_importances property: either "gain", "weight", "cover", "total_gain" or "total_cover". - kwargs (dict, optional) Keyword arguments for XGBoost Booster object.
-Full documentation of parameters can be found here: https://github.com/dmlc/xgboost/ blob/master/doc/parameter.rst.
+See tutorial for more information - importance_type (string, default "gain")-The feature importance type for the feature_importances property: either "gain", "weight", "cover", "total_gain" or "total cover". - kwargs (dict, optional) Keyword arguments for XGBoost Booster object.
+Full documentation of parameters can be found here: https://github.com/dmlc/xgboost/blob/master/doc/parameter.rst.
 Attempting to set a parameter via the constructor args and kwargs dict simultaneously will result in a TypeError.